top of page

 Tiffany Berry

-Tiffany is a Clinical Research Assistant for the HBCD study.
+Tiffany is a Clinical Research Coordinator for the HBCD study.
 She received a B.S. in Biology, B.A. in Psychology, and Certificate in Neuroscience from Providence College in 2022.
 While at Providence, Tiffany studied grit and stereotype threat among children in the Social Perception and Attitudes Lab and inflammation in neurological disorders in the Stem Cell Lab.
 She has also supported neurodevelopmental research in the Boston Children’s Hospital Neurobehavioral Core.
 Her research interests include early adversity, neurodiversity, and interventions to support the development and well-being of children and their families.
 Tiffany hopes to pursue a Ph.D. in Clinical Psychology in the future.

 bottom of page